 Dietary Needs and Habits

 Lamia are predatory obligate carnivores by nature and ingest other animals, preferably freshly killed.
 Terrestrial and arboreal lamia often feast on insects, snails, spiders, scorpions, poultry, rodents, lizards, turtles, and rarely large hooved animals.
-Those near the water will partake of various fish, frogs, toads, newts, squids, octopi, crabs, lobsters, seabirds, occasionally even seals or small sharks.
+Those near the water will partake of various fish, amphibians, mollusks, crustaceans, seabirds, occasionally even seals or small sharks.
 They hunt prey mainly by constricting or simply overpowering them.
-Many naga species are able to swallow very large prey by stretching their jaws and possessing a very extensible throat and stomach like actual snakes.
+Many naga species were able to swallow very large prey by stretching their jaws and possessing a very extensible throat and stomach like actual snakes.
 Due to the shape of their humanoid torso, a lamia swallowing prey this large is very difficult and sometimes painful and even when completely ingested, the sheer size of such meals significantly weighs their coils down, making it hard to move around and leaving them virtually defenseless against predators.
 As such most lamia will break down larger foods via biting or tool use, and restrict whole swallowing for smaller foods like grubs or mice.
-Besides meat, they are also fond of animal derived products like eggs or milk.
+Besides meat, these fay are also fond of animal derived products like eggs or milk.
 This change in diet may also have altered their biology; the spread of dairy farming provided a new and rich source of food, leading to the evolution of the ability to digest lactose in many adults.
 Lamia are one of the few species who historically milked animals and thus a good number are lactose-tolerant in adulthood.
 This has also lead to lamia culture having the most animal dairy based treats and confectioneries compared to other species.
 When animals or their derivatives are hard to come by, lamia maybe forced to rely on plant matter as famine foods.
 In this case they generally will settle for fleshy and fatty fruits like coconuts or avocados but will avoid leafy or starchy vegetation.
 A well fed lamia can go for several days without a new meal, especially if they aren't forced to make body heat.
 When undisturbed, their digestive processes are highly efficient, with the lamia's digestive enzymes dissolving and absorbing nearly everything but the prey's hair, feathers and claws, which are excreted along with "normal" waste.

 Lamia shed their scales or molt throughout the year, with younger ones up to four times a year and older ones only once or twice.
-Lamia in regions with winters go into hibernation until the daily weather returns to temperatures above 20 degrees Celcius.
+Lamia in regions with winters go into hibernation until the daily weather returns to temperatures above 20 degrees Celsius.

 Most Communal; some Solitary but social